 Press #1: Basic Press at Cultures for Health

-$129.99 retail, or 10% off as part of Cultured Dairy and Basic Cheese eCourse Supply Kit.
+$129.99 retail (at time of posting), or 10% off as part of Cultured Dairy and Basic Cheese eCourse Supply Kit.
 See the press here.

 - Drip Setup.
 This press has grooves in the wood for the whey to flow out the front and onto whatever pan you put down to catch the whey.
 The wood is treated with olive oil.

 - Mold.
 Does not include a mold, but fits a variety of molds.
 If purchased with the Cultured Dairy and Basic Cheese eCourse Supply Kit, we add a simple food-grade plastic 800g mold to your order.
 This mold is good for up to a 2 pound block of cheese or so (2 gallons of milk).
 If your cheese yield is low, the follower plate (fits on top of the cheese giving it a flat top) won’t easily slide to the bottom areas of the mold.
 I recommend filing off about 1/16” all around so it will float freely up and down in the press.

 - Blocks/Followers.
 This press’s block is approximately 4” long by 1” thick x 1” wide.
 This may or may not be a sufficient length, depending on the cheese yield of your milk.
 I suggest you scavenge for a replacement scrap block of wood that is about 5” x 1.25” x 3.75”.
 The last two measurements can decrease some, but 5” long is just about right for maximum versatility.

 - Size.
 Depends on which mold you choose to use.
 With the plastic mold included with the eCourse supply kit, you can make up to a 2 pound block of cheese or so (2 gallons of milk).